leogaudin/matrix/README.md

 > ```
 >
 > Maximum time complexity : $O(n)$
->
-> Maximum space complexity : N/A

-The trace of a square matrix is the sum of the elements on the main diagonal.
+**The trace of a square matrix is the sum of the elements of its main diagonal.**

 For example: